annabelle-z-li/AI-research-level-2/README.md

 Scores an AI music transcription against a reference MIDI across four dimensions — pitch, timing, rhythm, and dynamics — then asks an LLM to review the results like a musician would.
 Includes three built-in examples (C major scale, Twinkle Twinkle Little Star, Minuet in G) that reproduce the tests from the research brief.
 Also includes the beat tracking fix applied to the hypothesis MIDI before scoring.

 **Tech stack:** `basic_pitch` → `librosa` beat tracking → `music21` → Groq (LLaMA 3.3 70B) → radar chart + scorecard UI

+**Architecture:** Basic Pitch (ONNX, CPU-compatible) detects note events from audio → `music21` parses and quantizes the hypothesis MIDI → scores are computed against the reference MIDI across four dimensions → MusicXML is passed to Groq's LLaMA 3.3 70B for a musician's-eye review → results displayed as a letter-grade scorecard, radar chart, and sheet music viewer.

+**The constraint Music to Sheet Music hit:** The pipeline had no tempo information between Basic Pitch and music21 quantization.
+Without a detected BPM, music21 snapped note durations to an arbitrary default grid — meaning even when pitch detection was correct (as in the C major scale), the rhythmic output was meaningless.

+**The move:** Added `librosa.beat.beat_track()` to estimate BPM from the original audio, wrote that tempo into the hypothesis MIDI using `pretty_midi`, and passed the corrected MIDI to music21 so quantization ran against a beat-aligned grid.

+**The cost:** The fix added two new dependencies (`librosa`, `pretty_midi`) and a second audio-loading pass — adding overhead on an already slow CPU tier.
+More importantly, the rhythm output did not change.
+The failure appears to be upstream of tempo correction, likely in how Basic Pitch encodes note durations before meter is relevant.
+The fix is dead weight until the root cause is identified.

 ---